ido90/AyalonRoad/Detector/README.md

 - Training hyper-parameters: learning rate, number of epochs, batch size.
 - Training data: number of images, number of labeled anchor-boxes.

+        Restoring training results deterministically turned out to be highly non-trivial task.
+        In fact, even the following code - put together carefully from multiple stack-overflow discussions - did not prevent the stochasticity of the training:

+        def set_seeds(seed):
+            random.seed(seed)
+            np.random.seed(seed)
+            t.manual_seed(seed)
+            t.cuda.manual_seed(seed)
+            t.cuda.manual_seed_all(seed)
+            t.backends.cudnn.deterministic = True
+            t.backends.cudnn.benchmark = False
+            t.backends.cudnn.enabled = False

+        However, in the resolution of this project, running the vanilla configuration 2-3 times in order to estimate the internal variance, allowed sufficient level of confidence (wouldn't call it statistical significance...) in the results.

 #### Pseudo code
 The whole training process can be summarized as follows:
 ```